Vitamin A is a name for a group of fat-soluble compounds including retinol, retinal and retinyl esters

-The two 2 different forms of vitamin-A, preformed vitamin A and provitamin A carotenoids converts to retinol and total body stores of retinol indicate the vitamin-A status in the body.[1,3]
+The two different forms of vitamin-A are preformed vitamin A and provitamin A carotenoids.
+Both are converted in the body to retinol which is oxidized to retinal and finally to retinoic acid.
+Measuring plasma retinol levels indicates the vitamin-A status in the body.[1,3]

 Of the two vitamin A forms, only provitamin A is found abundantly in plant-based diets and beta-carotene is one of the most important provitamin carotenoid followed by alpha-carotene and beta-cryptoxanthin.

 Observational studies have found a correlation between excess preformed vitamin-A intake and increased fracture risk as well as irreversible liver damage in some cases.[1,2] However, beta-carotene is not known to be toxic, even with large supplemental doses [1,2].